weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 Most importantly, you now should be familiar with the commands you need to use in order to create a Virtual Machine and also those needed to create and start containers on it using the seamlessly integrated Docker API weaveproxy.

-Now you can proceed to part 2, where we will look at how to setup multiple Virtual Machines, using Docker Swarm to schedule containers, and most importantly using the Weave containerized Network to provide transparent connectivity across multiple Docker hosts.
+Now you can proceed to part 2, where we will look at how to set up multiple Virtual Machines, using Docker Swarm to schedule containers, and most importantly using the Weave containerized network to provide transparent connectivity across multiple Docker hosts.

 ##Further Reading